DavidMunera28/IS601-final-project/InitialSet.md

 A signup for a newsletter which provides customers with more information about WayWize including upcoming events, updates, etc.

+### Story 3-1a

+**Description:** Having reviewed the information available on the website, Frida has built up enough interest in WayWize that she’s ready to turn her interests into action - she will need to do more research and obtain the appropriate budgetary approval before making a purchase, but in the meantime she can start gathering information for an ROI.

+**Action:** Click the ‘Subscribe’ button in the navigation bar.

+**Result:** A new page appears containing an email newsletter signup form.

+### Story 3-1b

+**Description:** Having reviewed the information available on the website, Frida has built up enough interest in WayWize that she’s ready to turn her interests into action - she will need to do more research and obtain the appropriate budgetary approval before making a purchase, but in the meantime she can start gathering information for an ROI.

+**Action:** Click the ‘Subscribe’ button in the footer section.

+**Result:** A new page appears containing an email newsletter signup form.

+### Story 3-1c

+**Description:** Having reviewed the information available on the website, Frida has built up enough interest in WayWize that she’s ready to turn her interests into action - she will need to do more research and obtain the appropriate budgetary approval before making a purchase, but in the meantime she can start gathering information for an ROI.

+**Action:** Click the ‘Subscribe’ button in the home page’s hero section.

+**Result:** A new page appears containing an email newsletter signup form.

+### Story 3-1d

+**Description:** Having reviewed the information available on the website, Frida has built up enough interest in WayWize that she’s ready to turn her interests into action - she will need to do more research and obtain the appropriate budgetary approval before making a purchase, but in the meantime she can start gathering information for an ROI.

+**Action:** Click the ‘Subscribe’ button in the home page’s call-to-action section.

+**Result:** A new page appears containing an email newsletter signup form.

+### Story 3-2

+**Description:** Frida reviews the email newsletter signup form page.

+**Action:** The page contains the following elements…
+* A decorative image
+* A title with text: “This Way to Seamless Navigation Solutions”
+* The following subtext: “Join our mailing list to receive exclusive updates and offers about cutting-edge facility and venue mapping solutions.”
+* An email input field.
+* An option to choose the ways in which the user consents to being contacted (‘Email’ is the only option for now).
+* A privacy notice.
+* A ‘Subscribe’ button.

+**Result:** N/A - Information only (Test for presence of all these elements)

+### Story 3-3

+**Description:** Frida signs up for the WayWize newsletter.

+**Action:** Enter a valid email address in the email input field and click ‘Subscribe’.

+**Result:** User receives a message confirming successful signup.

 ## Epic #4: Loyalty

 An email promotion is immediately sent for our next informational webinar about our free trial program which will include a live demo/Q&A for one of the company's most popular products featuring a satisfied customer as a guest speaker.